Frankie Darro: Later life

 Darro's recurring malaria symptoms caused him to increase his alcohol intake for pain management, and this affected his career.
-As film and TV roles became fewer, Darro opened his own tavern, naming it "Try Later," after the response he most often received when he asked Central Casting for work.
+As film and TV roles became fewer, Darro opened his own tavern on Santa Monica Boulevard, naming it "Try Later," after the response he most often received when he asked Central Casting for work.
 His new occupation proved unwise, however, given his heavy drinking.
 By the mid-1950s, he had become too risky for producers to hire steadily.

-No longer starring in films, Darro accepted smaller roles and did stunt work for other actors in various films.

-Darro is probably best known to modern audiences for two films in which he isn't even seen: Walt Disney's Pinocchio (1940, as the voice of Lampwick), and Forbidden Planet (1956, as one of the actor/operators inside the now iconic 7-foot-tall "Robby the Robot").
+Frankie Darro is probably best known to modern audiences for two films in which he isn't even seen: Walt Disney's Pinocchio (1940, as the voice of Lampwick), and Forbidden Planet (1956, as one of the actor/operators inside the now iconic 7-foot-tall "Robby the Robot").
+He was fired shortly after an early scene because of his having consumed a five-martini lunch prior to the scene being shot; he nearly fell over while attempting to walk while inside the expensive prop.

-Darro did continue to play small parts well into the 1960s, mostly on television: The Red Skelton Show, Bat Masterson, Have Gun—Will Travel, The Untouchables, Alfred Hitchcock Presents, The Addams Family, and Batman (episodes 9 and 10).
+Darro's last featured appearance in a motion picture was in Operation Petticoat (1959).
+He did continue to play small parts well into the 1960s, mostly on television: The Red Skelton Show, Bat Masterson, Have Gun—Will Travel, The Untouchables, Alfred Hitchcock Presents, The Addams Family, and Batman (episodes 9 and 10).
 He also did voice-over work for various projects.

-Death

-While visiting an ex-wife and his step-daughter Christy in Huntington Beach, California, Darro died of a heart attack on Christmas Day 1976, three days after his 59th birthday.
-His remains were cremated and his ashes were scattered into the Pacific Ocean.